VirtusLab/jenkins-operator/README.md

 # jenkins-operator

 Kubernetes native Jenkins operator which manages Jenkins on Kubernetes.
 It was built with immutability and declarative configuration as code in mind.

 It provides out of the box:
 - preconfigured Kubernetes plugin
 - Seed Jobs and DSL Pipelines as code
 - integration with Configuration as Code plugin
 - secure and hardened Jenkins instance
 - basic authentication with username and password

+The main reason why we decided to write the Jenkins operator is the fact that we faced a lot of problems with standard Jenkins deployment.
+Also, we heavily use Jenkins on large production Kubernetes clusters in a multi-tenant environment.

+Some of the problems we want to solve:
+- volumes handling (AWS EBS volume attach/detach issue)
+- installing plugins with incompatible versions or security vulnerabilities
+- declarative configuration as code
+- lack of end to end tests
+- make Jenkins more suitable for dynamic environment and handle graceful shutdown properly
+- security and hardening out of the box
+- job stuck and jnlp connection is lost
+- make errors more visible for end users

 ## Documentation